ethan-ck/Alexandria/Networking/Network Cables and Connectors.md

 	- Pin 1 goes to pin 3, 3 to 1, Pin 2 goes to 6, 6 to 2, it crosses (like Jesus)
 - Roll-Over Cable

+Demarc is the location point in which the ISP responsibility ends, and yours begin.

+MDF - Main Distribution Frame that connects to the Demarc

+IDF -

+VCC Vertical Cross Connect